-In case you haven't noticed, powerlifting is no longer just for men.
+In case you haven't noticed, powerlifting isn't the boys club it was once reputed to be.
 More and more women are realizing that becoming a better, stronger, more powerful, and more confident person shouldn't be a male-only endeavor.

 The numbers back this up.
-In the United States alone, the number of women powerlifters has doubled since 2015—and this includes only those women who compete in powerlifting events, not the uncounted number of women who train powerlifting without announcing to the world that they are powerlifters.
+In the United States alone, the number of women powerlifters has doubled since 2015—and this includes only those women who compete in powerlifting events, not the uncounted number of women who train like a powerlifter without setting foot on the platform.

 1. Find a Program or Coach

 If you're a newbie to serious lifting, or even just a beginning powerlifter, start by finding a training program or a coach—or even better, both.